gredss/business-analytics/excel-track/Retail_Sales_Performance_Dashboard.md

 **Executive Summary:**
 Overall, the business demonstrated steady revenue growth from 2016 to 2018, with most regions meeting or exceeding targets and Phones and Chairs emerging as consistent top performers, indicating a healthy trajectory supported by both geographic and product diversification.

+## **Next Steps:**
+This project is still in development.
+Upcoming iterations will include an interactive dashboard with visual charts to complement the KPI cards.
+These visuals will help contextualize revenue trends, product performance, and regional achievements, making insights more intuitive and actionable.